Nov 21, 2019 | Revenue Management | Reading Time: 5 minutes

 In a nutshell, to hit the revenue management means to bring more intelligence and competitivity to lodgings.
 Allied to RM, there are other hotel technologies, like automated customer service platform.

-Hotel News Now interviewed Revenue Managers to find out what all revenue manager should know.
+Hotel News Now interviewed Revenue Managers to find out what all revenue managers should know.
 The result you can see in this video:

 Furthermore, we can’t ignore the importance of the alliance between marketing and sales, along with all other hotel sectors.
 In this case, it might be worthy to have a hotel consultant for sales to put in synchrony all gears of the hotel.